TAKING CARE OF EMPLOYEES AND ENTREPRENEURS

 Canada Emergency Response Benefit – Apply Now!

-The Canada Emergency Response Benefit (CERB) provides $2,000 a month for up to four months for workers who lose their income as a result of the COVID-19 pandemic.
+The Canada Emergency Response Benefit (CERB) provides $2,000 a month for up to 24 weeks for workers who lose their income as a result of the COVID-19 pandemic.
 The CERB is available to Canadians who have lost their job, are sick, quarantined, or taking care of someone who is sick with COVID-19, as well as working parents who must stay home without pay to care for children who are sick or at home because of school and daycare closures.
 The CERB applies to wage and dividend earners, as well as contract workers and self-employed individuals who would not otherwise be eligible for Employment Insurance (EI).

 Many thanks to MP Mike Kelloway for providing clarifications on several points related to the CERB that we’ve heard from our members!